 Telecommunications Spaces and Cabling

-University Policy Number 1303 defines the roles and responsibilities of the Information Technology Unit (ITU) and the University community with respect to planning, installing, and maintaining communications cabling within and between University occupied buildings.
+University Policy Number 1303 defines the roles and responsibilities of Information Technology Services (ITS) and the University community with respect to planning, installing, and maintaining communications cabling within and between University occupied buildings.

 University Policy 2204 applies to all University faculty and staff, including wage employees and contract employees, who have access to the University telephone system and/or who have been issued a University cellular telephone.